gjpc/CombatAnalysis/README.md

 All coders, LUA enthusists and LoTRO Peeps are encouraged to fork this repository and particiapte!

+Update 4.8.9 Add Brawler to German and French files

 Update 4.8.8 Correct percent buf calculations add brawler class & some brawler buffs

 Update 4.8.7 Adra's complete french translation update, Merci Adra